Ethiopia: The Island of Africa

-A safari in the Bale Mountains National Park may offer sightings of rare Ethiopian wolf, mountain nyala, and 16 endemic bird species amid landscapes that defy expectation, from lush rain forest to red-rock plateau.
+An Ethiopian safari in the Bale Mountains National Park may offer sightings of rare Ethiopian wolf, mountain nyala, and 16 endemic bird species amid landscapes that defy expectation, from lush rain forest to red-rock plateau.

-We jet south to the Lower Omo Valley, an as-yet-undeveloped region Boat upriver to meet the Karo people (famous for ornate body art) and visit other handsome tribes Fly to Addis and depart.
+Jet south to the Lower Omo Valley, an as-yet-undeveloped region Boat upriver to meet the Karo people (famous for ornate body art) and visit other handsome tribes Fly to Addis and depart.

 Optional three-day post-trip extension to the holy city of Harar We can also arrange thrilling helicopter trips to the otherworldly Danakil Depression.
 Please ask for details.

 Internal Air: From $5,960 per person

 Optional Harar Extension (3 days): From $4,200 per person